andrewnyu/analytics-projects/README.md

 # ph-covid19-analytics
-Preliminary analytics using information from Philippines Department of Health on COVID-19 cases in the country.
-Initial direction is to use network analysis to a.) identify and isolate large spreading networks and b.) identify potential areas to run preventive measures
+Network Analysis on NCOV cases in the Philippines.
+Goal is to use analytics to a.) identify and isolate large networks of cases and b.) identify action points and preventive measures to flatten the curve

+<br><br>
+Contents:
+<br>1.
+Query official data source (returns JSON), transform JSON into Pandas DataFrame and do initial data cleaning to mine relevant features.
+<br>2.
+Create a graph which maps all direct connections of each case and use depth first search to identify large networks
+<br>3.
+EDA to identify action points with the goal of flattening the curve of cases in networks.

 <br><br>
 Initial Findings: